 In Orlando you certainly can create memories, or at least fun pictures, that last for a life-time.
 Which favorite Disney character do you hope to run into when you visit?

-But of course Orlando is not exclusively about the theme parks.
-The city also offers great dining and shopping opportunities for days off the theme parks when visiting on the San Diego to Miami road trip.
+But the city is not exclusively about the theme parks.
+Orlando also offers great dining and shopping opportunities for days off the theme parks when visiting on the San Diego to Miami road trip.
 So Orlando is certainly a road trip stop that delivers the entire package.

 Alternative route: From Orlando going south you can take the shortest route directly to Miami as on this southern states itinerary.
 Or, continue on the Orlando to Key West itinerary which includes stops along the Gulf Coast in Clearwater Beach, Sanibel Island and Naples.